carvel-dev/imgpkg/docs/README.md

-# imgpkg Documentation
+# Documentation

 ## What is imgpkg

 `imgpkg` is a tool that allows users to store a set of arbitrary files as an OCI image.
-One of the driving use cases is to store Kubernetes configuration (plain YAML, ytt templates, etc.) in OCI registry as an image.
+One of the driving use cases is to store Kubernetes configuration (plain YAML, ytt templates, Helm templates, etc.) in OCI registry as an image.

 Primary concept imgpkg introduces is a [bundle](resources.md#Bundle) which is an OCI image that holds 0+ arbitrary files and 0+ references to dependent OCI images.
 This allows imgpkg to copy bundles and their dependent images across registries (online and offline).